nicholasA113/startup/README.md

 ## 🚀 Specification Deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
-- [ ] Description of key features
-- [ ] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 Imagine a fun, interactive, community-based version of Mad Libs!
-From pre-written stories, users can fill in the blanks to create their own wacky versions of these stories and post them to a community board for otherrs to see.
+From pre-written stories, users can fill in the blanks to create their own wacky versions of these stories and post them to a community board for others to see.
 Be as crazy and funny as you can be!

 ### Design